 • Premium / executive — €100 to €200 per day.

-• Full insurance excess waiver — €15 to €25 per day (worth it; the standard insurance excess is high).
+• Full insurance excess waiver — €15 to €25 per day (worth it; the standard excess is high).

 Private jet and helicopter